paperless-ngx/paperless-ngx/docs/usage.md

 ### Web UI Upload

-The dashboard has a file drop field to upload documents to paperless.
+The dashboard has a button to upload documents to paperless or you can simply drag a file anywhere into the app to initiate the consumption process.
-Simply drag a file onto this field or select a file with the file dialog.
-Multiple files are supported.

-You can also upload documents on any other page of the web UI by dragging-and-dropping files into your browser window.

 ### Mobile upload {#usage-mobile_upload}

-The mobile app over at [https://github.com/qcasey/paperless_share](https://github.com/qcasey/paperless_share) allows Android users to share any documents with paperless.
-This can be combined with any of the mobile scanning apps out there, such as Office Lens.

-Furthermore, there is the [Paperless App](https://github.com/bauerj/paperless_app) as well, which not only has document upload, but also document browsing and download features.

-Another option is [Paperless Mobile](https://github.com/astubenbord/paperless-mobile), an Android app that supports document upload, scanning, management of labels and more.
+Please see [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Affiliated-Projects) for a user-maintained list of affiliated projects and software (e.g. for mobile devices) that is compatible with Paperless-ngx.

 ### IMAP (Email) {#usage-email}